PostgreSQL Sync Replication: 3 Easy Methods

-PostgreSQL is one of the most widely used open-source relational databases.
-In addition to being open-source, it is highly extensible as it allows you to define your data types, develop your own custom functions & you can write code in different programming languages without even recompiling your database.
-PostgreSQL also adheres to SQL Standard more closely as compared to other databases like MySQL.
+In addition to being open-source, PostgreSQL is highly extensible.
+It allows you to define your data types, develop your own custom functions, and write codes in different programming languages without even recompiling your database.

 Methods to Set Up PostgreSQL Sync Replication

-Let’s dive in and read about all the above methods of PostgreSQL Sync Replication!
+Let’s dive in and read about all the above methods of PostgreSQL sync replication!

-Method 1: PostgreSQL Asynchronous Replication
+Method 2: PostgreSQL Asynchronous Replication

-In the case of Asynchronous Replication, WAL records are shipped after the transaction is committed.
+In the case of asynchronous replication, WAL records are shipped after the transaction is committed.
 In other words, data might be hit by a STANDBY after the changes have been completed on the database on the primary server which might result in some data loss if the primary server suffers a sudden failure.

 As the process is asynchronous, there is a minor delay which can usually cause a minor data loss in case of a server crash.
 The delay is however very minute, typically under one second assuming the standby is strong enough to bear the load.
 To make sure that the data loss is minimum, archive_timeout is required but with streaming replication, there is no need to call up this function.